dan7800/VulnerableAndroidAppOracle/Vulnerabilities/XML/README.md

 	The default location on Mac OS is: cd ~/Library/Android/sdk/platform-tools

 	The default location on Windows is: C:\Users\YOUR_USERNAME_HERE\AppData\Local\Android\sdk\platform-tools
+	Note: Replace the text "YOUR_USERNAME_HERE" with the username you logged into the computer.

 3. Run the following command to retrieve the location of the APK file on the emulator:

 	./adb shell pm path YOUR_PACKAGE_NAME_GOES_HERE

 	Note: Replace the text "YOUR_PACKAGE_NAME_GOES_HERE" with the actual package name you specified when creating the project.
-If you cannot rember the package name, refer to the AndroidManifest.xml OR run the following command:./adb shell pm list packages
+If you cannot rember the package name, refer to the AndroidManifest.xml OR run the following command: ./adb shell pm list packages

 	The output will look like: package:/data/app/com.example.someapp.apk
-	We want the part that comes after “package:”
+	And select the part after the “package:”

 4. Run the following command to copy the APK file to your development machine:

 	./adb pull /data/app/com.example.someapp.apk /PATH/TO/DESTINATION/GOES/HERE

-	Note: Replace the text "/PATH/TO/DESTINATION/GOES/HERE" with the path to where the APK should be copied to
+	Note: Replace the text "/PATH/TO/DESTINATION/GOES/HERE" with the path to where you want to copy the APK.

 <img style="margin:10px;" src="https://github.com/dan7800/VulnerableAndroidAppOracle/blob/master/Pictures/XML/image6.png" alt="Image">